uit-no/research-software.uit.no/content/about/_index.md

 important part of her Ph.D and her interest in research software development has evolved during her time in academia.

+**Geir Villy Isaksen** was in our group when we started this when we were only two persons.
+We are grateful for his contributions to the group, the artwork, work on the website, and outreach.

+{{ enddiv() }}

 {{ enddiv() }}

 {{ enddiv() }}